ryu-bu/coronamapping/README.md

 # coronamapping

-To have it fully function, create .env file in the same directory as app.py then put the following line: <br>
+To have it fully function, create a .env file in the same directory as app.py then put the following line: <br>
 ```
 API_KEY = your_google_api_key
 ```